cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/exit.md

-# Exit
+# 6. Exit

+In this chapter, we will implement exit to withdraw ether from Plasma.

-## 1. Add exit method
+## 6-1.
+Implement exit

-You can call the `exit` method from plasma light client.
+You can call the `exit`, `getExitList` and `finalizeExit` method from plasma light client.

-Also, write it into `cuiWalletReadLine` function.
+- exit
+  - Withdrawal process starts from calling this method.
+- getExitList
+  - Get pending exit list.
+- finalizeExit
+  - If the exitProperty had been decided to true, call `finalizeExit` method of corresponding payout contract.

 ```javascript
 async function exit(client, amount) {